Wall push-ups are a great bodyweight exercise that can help strengthen your chest, shoulders, and triceps.

 2. Wide Grip Wall Ups

-Wide grip wall push-ups are more challenging than standard standing push-ups, and they place greater emphasis on the chest muscles.
+Wide grip wall push-ups are more challenging than standard standing push-ups, which place greater emphasis on the chest muscles.

 How To Do It